duneanalytics/hooks/README.md

 # Provider Setup

-To use the sim APIs wrap your application in the `SimProvider` and provide your Sim API key:
+To use the Sim APIs wrap your application in the `SimProvider` and provide your Sim API key:

 ```javascript
 import { SimProvider } from "@duneanalytics/hooks";